microsoft/openvmm/Guide/src/user_guide/openhcl/run/hyperv.md

 ## Get a Windows version that has development support for OpenHCL

-Note that no Windows Client/Windows Server versions have production support for OpenHCL VMs, but certain versions have development support for OpenHCL VMs.
+Note that Windows Client/Windows Server do not have production support for OpenHCL VMs (Microsoft does not support production workloads on OpenHCL VMs), but certain versions have development support for OpenHCL VMs (meaning they can be used as developer platforms for the purposes of using/testing/developing OpenHCL).

 ### Windows Client